 Crucifixes in Lutheranism

-Martin Luther, the 16th century German Reformer, established using crucifixes in Lutheran churches.
-Luther believed that it was possible for people to use images of Christ in wrong ways, but there are right ways to use them, too.
+The 16th-century German Reformer Martin Luther established using crucifixes in Lutheran churches.
+Luther believed that people could use images of Christ incorrectly, but there are right ways to use them, too.
 Luther believed that an image of Christ wasn’t inherently corrupt.
-He wrote,

-Some people may conclude that because they don’t use crucifixes they don’t value the death of Christ.
-On the contrary, historically Baptists have been staunch defenders for the centrality of the cross for the atonement of sin.
+Some people may conclude that because they don’t use crucifixes, they don’t value the death of Christ.
+On the contrary, historically, Baptists have been staunch defenders of the centrality of the cross for the atonement of sin.
 Salvation for sinners isn’t possible without the cross of Christ, according to Baptist theology.
 (Also see Do Baptists Believe Jesus is God?)

-Rather, it’s because Baptists think so highly of the cross that they don’t utilize it’s image in church or in their personal life.
-Therefore, Baptists don’t reject the crucifix because they reject the importance of Christ’s death; they revere the death of Christ and don’t want to reduce it’s significance to an image.
+Rather, it’s because Baptists think so highly of the cross that they don’t utilize its image in church or in their personal life.
+Therefore, Baptists don’t reject the crucifix because they reject the importance of Christ’s death; they revere the death of Christ and don’t want to reduce its significance to an image.
 (Also see Can Baptists Dance?)